 The Car Connection GMC Sierra 2500HD Overview

 The GMC Sierra 2500HD is a heavy-duty pickup that's related to the Chevrolet Silverado 2500HD.
 Like the Chevy, the GMC version is offered in three-quarter ton and one-ton configurations, with a high-buck Sierra Denali edition available for either.

-Where the Chevy Silverado heavy-duty range may skew toward work and fleet buyers, the GMC Sierra range is more often the luxurious pick between the two.
-The GMC Sierra Denali HD is a frequent sight on roadways and interstates, and offers a heady mix of capability and luxury features that many buyers are willing to swallow a large price tag for.
+Where the Chevy Silverado heavy-duty range may skew toward work and fleet buyers, the GMC Sierra range is more often the luxurious choice.
+The GMC Sierra Denali HD offers a heady mix of capability and luxury features that many buyers are willing pay for.

 With the Sierra HD, GMC has rivals for the Ford Super Duty range and the Ram heavy-duty lineup.

 MORE: Read our review of the 2020 GMC Sierra 2500HD